Stripper: Full nudity

-Strippers who uncover the genital areas along with other clothing during a performance are said to be dancing fully nude.
-The practice is banned in many jurisdictions, but many dancers will work around the constraints by selectively uncovering her vulva, anus, or both for short periods of time then replacing the clothing.
+Strippers are banned from dancing fully nude in many jurisdictions, but many dancers will work around the regulations by selectively uncovering their vulva, anus, or both for short periods of time then replacing the clothing.
 For a male dancer, exposing the penis or anus is equivalent.
-Many dancers prefer to leave their clothing on their bodies once they have shifted them from their private areas.
-In some cases this disguises blemishes or areas of their figure they are not comfortable with, or could simply be to prevent those parts of the outfit from being misplaced.

 Not all strippers are comfortable dancing fully nude.
-If viewed as a continuum, fewer dancers will dance topless than go-go and fewer still would dance fully nude.
-It has been reported when in direct competition with more conservative offerings, fully nude formats are seen by customers as a superior enough substitute for them to switch clubs.
+Fewer dancers will dance topless than go-go and fewer still would dance fully nude.
+In some locations, such as parts of rural western Maine, venues offering partial nudity can lose customers to rivals offering full nudity.
 In areas where choice in formats exist, exotic dancers express concern that the more they offer in their performance (nudity included) the more they stand to profit.
 Still, strippers have been known to dance only at topless clubs because of their desire not to strip completely nude.
 Some clubs permit both nude stage dancing and fully nude lap dances.
 Where nude private dances are allowed with contact, some dancers choose to place some type of barrier (cloth or occasionally plastic) over the customer's lap as a precautionary measure.